Humanities and Social Sciences Library

 - Art History

-Supports teaching, learning, research and outreach activities in Rare Books and Special Collections and as the liaison librarian for the Department of Art History and Communications Studies and for the School of Architecture.
+Supports teaching, learning, research and outreach activities in Rare Books and Special Collections and as the liaison librarian for the Department of Art History and for the School of Architecture.
 Responsible for the John Bland Canadian Architecture Collection.
-Office Hours jennifer [dot] garland [at] mcgill [dot] ca (by appointment).

 - Master of Library and Information Studies, McGill University, 2007

-- Bachelor of Fine Arts, NSCAD University, 2001
+- Bachelor of Fine Arts, Nova Scotia College of Art & Design [NSCAD University], 2001